scottkf/tesoriere.com/_posts/2010-08-25-liquid-code-in-a-liquid-template-with-jekyll.markdown

 ---
 layout: post
-title: Highlighting liquid code in a liquid template with Jekyll
+title: Highlighting liquid code in a liquid template with Jekyll (Escape a liquid templating tag)
 tags: liquid jekyll
 ---